mellaurie/tone/pages/02.may-2020/04.u3/01.overview/_schedule/alert.md

 #### Synchronous Sessions
 Please join us this week for our synchronous Zoom sessions!
-We will be holding sessions on Tuesday, Wednesday and Friday at 11-12pm PT.
 See the Course Overview page for session descriptions.

 ---